Peter Gregson and I had an idea yesterday.

-Imagine if each audience member could make their own real-time live mix of a show they were attending.
+Imagine a concert venue where each audience member could make their own real-time live mix of the show they were attending.

 It would start with a typical music venue.
 Elevated stage and big space for the audience.